Shriya1503/AI-Water-Classifier/README.md

 Connect App: Open the Live Web App.

-Pair: Click "Connect" and select WaterAI.( Need to be re-connected for every reading)
+Pair: Click "Connect" and select WaterAI.( Need to be re-connected for every reading) You can also download a timestampped csv file for all reading all together for offline storage.
+A sample csv file has been added in Assets folder.

 Test: Dip sensors in water and press the physical button.
+The data is sent in 20 charater packets at once through BLE to web app.

 ## 🔮 Future Roadmap